junixapp/XPopup/README-en.md

 ## Buy me a coffee

-If this library helped you，you can buy me a coffee.
+If this library helped you，you can buy me a coffee. [reward list](https://github.com/li-xiaojun/XPopup/blob/master/reward-list.md)

 ![](screenshot/pay.png)